-You can use your own solicitor to help ensure that you get a good deal and that you dont sign anything that could affect your rights to have the remedial work done and also, the installers and CIGA are more likely to pay attention if they know there is legal representation.
+You can use your own solicitor to fight your case for you help ensure that you get a good deal and that you don’t sign anything that could affect your rights to have the remedial work done and also, the installers and CIGA are more likely to pay attention if they know there is legal representation.

 Use a No-Win – No-Fee law firm

-There are about 5 law firms who will work on a No-Win – No-Fee basis.
-As the scale of the problem becomes clear then we will see this number grow very quickly.
-These companies will work on your behalf and will wave their costs should you lose any litigation case should it go to court.
-These law firms work hard to get the best deal as they will look to take a percentage of any payments that you are awarded as a success fee and this can be up to 25%.
+These companies will work on your behalf and will wave their costs if you lose the claim.
+These law firms work hard to get the best deal as they will look to take a percentage of any payments that you are awarded by way of a success fee and this can be up to 25%.

 Here are the CIGA guidelines